DefinitelyRus/CMA/README.md

 ![image](https://user-images.githubusercontent.com/72731965/159427068-76d8f618-a548-432b-89ef-474ce1fccd53.png)

 8. Click the triangular arrow to expand the CMA.
 You should see 3 items in it.
-More specifically, we're looking for "Form1.cs".
+We're looking for "Form1.cs".

 ![image](https://user-images.githubusercontent.com/72731965/159428360-597ad284-b6e9-4ea0-85c5-88ec6f70691a.png)